opendocsg/opendoc-supreme-court-judgements/2019_SGHC_66/report.md

 ### The parties

-4       The plaintiff in the Suit and the defendant in the counterclaim (“the plaintiff”) is the current Prime Minister of Singapore.[\[note: 1\]](#Ftn_1)
+4       The plaintiff in the Suit and the defendant in the counterclaim (“the plaintiff”) is the current Prime Minister of Singapore.[^1]

-5       The defendant in the Suit and the plaintiff in the counterclaim (“the defendant”) describes himself as a human rights activist and Government critic.[\[note: 2\]](#Ftn_2) His Facebook profile page bears his name.
-The defendant had 5,000 Facebook “friends” and 149 Facebook “followers” at the material time.[\[note: 3\]](#Ftn_3)
+5       The defendant in the Suit and the plaintiff in the counterclaim (“the defendant”) describes himself as a human rights activist and Government critic.[^2] His Facebook profile page bears his name.
+The defendant had 5,000 Facebook “friends” and 149 Facebook “followers” at the material time.[^3]

 ### Background to the dispute

 #### The allegedly defamatory Post

 6       On or around 7 November 2018, the Article was published on “The Coverage”, which describes itself as a Malaysian-based social news network.
 The Article stated that ongoing Malaysian investigations concerning Malaysia’s state fund, 1Malaysia Development Berhad (“1MDB”), were “trying to find the secret deals between the two corrupted Prime Ministers of Singapore and Malaysia”.
 This referred to the plaintiff and former Malaysian Prime Minister Mr Najib Razak respectively.
-The Article referenced “several unfair agreements” that Mr Najib Razak had entered into with the plaintiff, including the agreement to build the Singapore-Malaysia High Speed Rail, and included other details about the alleged investigations.[\[note: 4\]](#Ftn_4)
+The Article referenced “several unfair agreements” that Mr Najib Razak had entered into with the plaintiff, including the agreement to build the Singapore-Malaysia High Speed Rail, and included other details about the alleged investigations.[^4]

 7       On 7 November 2018 at about 6.16pm, the defendant shared a link to the Article on his Facebook Timeline (“the Post”).
 The Timelines on users’ profile pages serve as records of their Facebook activity.
 Among other functions, the Timeline showcases a user’s posts in rough reverse chronological order.
 The defendant did not include any accompanying text in the Post.
-The Post displayed part of the Article’s title, as shown below:[\[note: 5\]](#Ftn_5)
+The Post displayed part of the Article’s title, as shown below:[^5]

 ![]([2019] SGHC 0066_Image/[2019] SGHC 0066_image1.png)

-8       As at 10.16pm on 7 November 2018, the defendant’s Post attracted 22 “reactions”, five “comments” and 18 “shares”.[\[note: 6\]](#Ftn_6) The defendant removed the Post from his Facebook page at about 7.30am on 10 November 2018, after he read a notice from the Info-communications Media Development Authority (“IMDA”) that had been sent to him at around 11.00pm on 9 November 2018.[\[note: 7\]](#Ftn_7)
+8       As at 10.16pm on 7 November 2018, the defendant’s Post attracted 22 “reactions”, five “comments” and 18 “shares”.[^6] The defendant removed the Post from his Facebook page at about 7.30am on 10 November 2018, after he read a notice from the Info-communications Media Development Authority (“IMDA”) that had been sent to him at around 11.00pm on 9 November 2018.[^7]

 #### Government and media response

 9       Media outlets covered the Article over 8 and 9 November 2018, quoting the Article’s title and discussing its contents.
-On 8 November 2018, the Straits Times reported responses by the Law and Home Affairs Minister Mr K Shanmugam and the High Commission of the Republic of Singapore in Malaysia that refuted the Article and its contents.[\[note: 8\]](#Ftn_8)
+On 8 November 2018, the Straits Times reported responses by the Law and Home Affairs Minister Mr K Shanmugam and the High Commission of the Republic of Singapore in Malaysia that refuted the Article and its contents.[^8]

-10     On 9 November 2018, the Straits Times reported that:[\[note: 9\]](#Ftn_9)
+10     On 9 November 2018, the Straits Times reported that:[^9]

 (a)     the Monetary Authority of Singapore had filed a police report in respect of a similar article published on 5 November 2018 on the Straits Times Review (“the STR”), a website that claims to be an Australia-based blog covering Singapore news; and